ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

 the runtime of the GPU kernels.
 This is a highly flawed assumption.
-If you optimize the runtime of a kernel from one millisecond to 1 microsecond (1000x speed-up) but the original application never spent time waiting for kernel(s) to complete, there would be no statistically significant reduction in the end-to-end runtime of your application.
+If you optimize the runtime of a kernel from one millisecond to 1 microsecond (1000x speed-up) but the original application never spent time waiting for kernels to complete, there would be no statistically significant reduction in the end-to-end runtime of your application.
 In other words, it does not matter how fast or slow the code on GPU is if the application has a